scipy-conference/scipy_proceedings/papers/kyle_niemeyer/kyle_niemeyer.rst

 and simulated results, respectively.

 The experimental variance :math:`\sigma` serves as a weighting factor for datasets based on the estimated uncertainty of results.
-The contribution to :math:`E_i` from discrepancies between model predictions and experimental data of a dataset with high variance will be reduced compared to datasets with lower variance.
+This term reduces the contribution to :math:`E` of a dataset with high variance, from discrepancies between model predictions and experimental data, compared to datasets with lower variance.
-Ideally, publications describing experimental results would provide uncertainty values for ignition delay results, but these are difficult to estimate for shock tube and rapid compression machines and therefore not usually given.
-Thus, for now, PyTeCK estimates all variance values, even when uncertainty may be provided.
+Ideally, publications describing experimental results would provide uncertainty values for ignition delay results, but these are difficult to estimate for shock tube and rapid compression machines and thus not commonly reported.
+Thus, for now, PyTeCK estimates all variance values.

 PyTeCK estimates the variance with the ``eval_model.estimate_std_dev`` function, by first fitting a ``scipy.interpolate.UnivariateSpline`` of order three